anuchak/MapReduce/README.md

-# Distributive Computing on weather data using mapreduce paradigm in Node.JS
+# Distributed Computing on Weather data using Mapreduce paradigm in NodeJS
 Final Year Undergrad Project